 Figuring out what your USP is can take time, but it’s a crucial piece of your brand.
-Knowing what it is can help you sell better to your existing customers, and more importantly possible customers.
+Knowing what it is can help you sell better to your existing customers, and more importantly, possible customers.

 Anything else you’d like us to know?

 It’s always good to leave the floor open to unexpected responses or feedback.
-You can’t possible ask every single question, nor can you know in advance what might be top of mind for your customers.
+You can’t possibly ask every single question, nor can you know in advance what might be top of mind for your customers.

 It also gives your customer the last word and makes it clear that you’re not just interested in your own questions.

 There are many different ways to gather answers to these questions.

 Which one you choose depends on your goals, who your customers are, and how you can reach them, but here are some ideas to consider.

 - Customer feedback surveys.
 Surveys are tried and tested, but they can be challenging to run in ways that won’t annoy your customers.
 Companies like SurveyMonkey or TypeForm make running surveys easy, but remember that no one ever woke up looking forward to filling in a survey.
 Make sure you keep surveys as short and easy to respond to as possible.
 Otherwise you run the risk of wasting your customer’s time.
 Every question on a survey will reduce the number of people who respond to the survey.

 - Email and customer feedback forms.
 Having a form on your site or feedback box at your store gives your customers a recognizable way to get their feedback.
 These tend to work best as either wide open (“How can we improve?”) or more targeted with one or two brief questions.